Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Talk with your recruiter about looking for that skill when you hire your next marketing team member.
 Not sure where to start?
 This article outlines key roles you might want to look for to round out your team’s martech skill sets.

 Remember, martech isn’t all about technology.
 You also need the right people to manage and use this software to create memorable customer experiences.
-This is going to take some time to get right, and that’s ok.
+That will take some time to get right, and that’s ok.
 Come up with a plan based on the M.A.R.T.E.C.H. competency framework and take it one step at a time.
+Our free e-book How Innovative Cross-Functional Teams Are Delivering Better Customer Experiences offers insights on team development for digital transformation initiatives that you might want to check out!

 Keep Reading